 As this is a no-bake recipe, it would make a great make-ahead dessert for any festive gatherings, allowing you to spend more time entertaining your guests.
 Quick, easy and fuss-free dessert, which you can also turn into an individual, mini-cheesecakes!

 This irish cream cheesecake is great for the festive / holiday season, but it is equally good to enjoy all year round.
-It would be perfect for St Patrick's Day in March too!
+It would be perfect for St Patrick's Day in March too, along with my Guinness Chocolate Loaf Cake.

 It's another adaptation of my popular Strawberry White Chocolate Cheesecake recipe, and it is among my all-time favourite desserts.
 Crisp, buttery biscuit base along with an extra creamy chocolate and Baileys filling is a combination that's impossible to resist!